Gosheni/csf-fall22/assign2/csf_assign02/README.txt

 to implement all 5 drawing functions altogether.
 Jacob took care of fixing existing bugs in the code while Darren worked on building unit tests for each helper function to ensure our code runs correctly.

+Milestone 2
+Jacob, Darren - We met and worked on implementing all of our required helper functions in Assembly language altogether.
+Jacob worked on building the base for all functions and Darren worked on fixing and debugging the current code to avoid any bugs or segfaults